souuisak/cv/index.md

 Certified Kubernetes Administrator
 * License: CKA-1700-0205-0100

-Click <a href="https://training.linuxfoundation.org/certification/verify-certifications">here</a> to verify the certificate.
+Click <a target="_blank"  href="https://training.linuxfoundation.org/certification/verify-certifications">here</a> to verify the certificate.

 ### CKAD
 `May 2018`